PULdischo/dsf-fall-2025/content/intro.md

 By focusing on learning the underlying skills that ensure the success and sustainability of a digital map, we think that attendees will be better prepared to address their own research and project needs going forward.

+## Why Use Digital Maps with your Research

+Digital maps enable:

+- Spatial analysis
+- Representation or illustration of evidence or arguments
+- Storytelling

 ## Fall Schedule

 Session Type | Date | Title | Key Themes